 Day 1: Betoota Races

-Kick off your racing trifecta with the Betoota Races on Saturday 26th August 2017.
+Kick off your racing trifecta with the Betoota Races on the last Saturday in August 2020.
 Renowned as the race that brings a ghost town back to life, this country race meet prides itself on being family friendly.
-Come sundown you can then camp under the stars at the racetrack – there's even hot showers!
+After sundown you can camp under the stars at the racetrack – and there are even hot showers!

 Day 2 & 3

 Take it slow on the drive to Birdsville with stops at Deon's Lookout to take in the views and the magnificent new Dreamtime Serpent sculpture which winds its way across a hillside just west of Betoota.
-After you set up camp in Birdsville head down to Birdsville Bakery and tuck into one of their famous Curried Camel Pies, stop by the Wirrarri Visitor Centre for lowdown on the region's best attractions and all the latest racing information.
+After you set up camp in Birdsville head down to the Wirrarri Visitor Centre for the lowdown on the region's best attractions and all the latest racing information.

 Day 4 – 6

 Three days of jam-packed fun await so be sure to pace yourself.
-Head down to the Market Stalls and watch the buskers perform, catch a screening of the ‘Back of Beyond' at the Shire Hall, take in the carnivalesque atmosphere at the Equine Fun Day at the Birdsville Hotel or join in with the chorusing cheers of revellers as they watch the bouts at the world famous Fred Brophy's Boxing Troupe.
+Head down to the Market Stalls and watch the buskers perform, catch a screening of the ‘Back of Beyond' at the Shire Hall or join in with the chorusing cheers of revellers as they watch the bouts at the world famous Fred Brophy's Boxing Troupe.